emilkaram/SDC-ND-Unscented-Kalman-Filter-Udacity-T2-P2/README.md

 Then the prediction and update steps repeat themselves in a loop.

-To measure how well my Kalman filter performs, I calculated root mean squared error comparing the Unscented Kalman filter results with the provided ground truth.
+To measure how well my Unscented Kalman filter performs, I calculated root mean squared error comparing the Unscented Kalman filter results with the provided ground truth also calculated the NIS.

 and the results met the rubric criteria: